![]() |

 Why Physicians Choose Abrams Fensterman

-• Attorneys who are also licensed medical professionals, enabling clinical and legal record review in-house
+- Attorneys who are licensed medical professionals providing in-house clinical and legal record review.

-• Integrated representation across audit proceedings, OPMC investigations, and criminal referrals
+- Integrated representation across audits, OPMC investigations, False Claims Act matters, and criminal referrals.

-• Five offices across New York, in Long Island, Brooklyn, White Plains, Rochester, and Albany
+- Five New York offices serving providers statewide from Long Island, Brooklyn, White Plains, Rochester, and Albany.

-All consultations are confidential.
-Our attorneys are licensed in New York and have represented individual physicians, group practices, hospitals, and healthcare facilities at every stage of the audit and investigation process.
+Every consultation is confidential.
+Our attorneys have represented physicians, medical groups, hospitals, nursing facilities, behavioral health providers, pharmacies, transportation companies, and healthcare organizations at every stage of the audit and investigation process.

 Frequently Asked Questions